 Organisations offering voluntary work include:

-- Environment Agency (EA) - responsible for overseeing the quality of fresh, marine, surface and underground water in England and Wales.
+- Environment Agency (EA) - responsible for overseeing the quality of fresh, marine, surface and underground water in England.

 Look for job vacancies at: